code-mentoring/code-mentoring.github.io/faq.markdown

   <summary>Building the application is not supported on Windows, can I still contribute if I only have Windows?</summary>

   * Yes, although only Linux and MacOS are supported to build the application, Windows users just need to use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/).
-    * If your WSL has no internet connection, follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#bash-loses-network-connectivity-once-connected-to-a-vpn).
+    * After setup, if your WSL has no internet connection, follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#bash-loses-network-connectivity-once-connected-to-a-vpn).
 </details>

 <details>